Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Related Work

-\paragraph{Related Works} Methods for learning models based on choices over alternatives have been proposed in many contexts, such as recommender systems \cite{kalloori2018eliciting, guo2010real, chen2004survey}, language model personalization \cite{rafailov2023direct,jiang2024survey,ziegler2019fine,ouyang2022training}, and explanatory frameworks in social psychology \cite{lichtenstein2006construction,ben2019foundations,charness2013experimental}.
-Additional recent use cases lie in the domain of \textit{human-centered AI} and AI alignment, to elicit and encode stakeholder preferences in AI \cite{jiang2024survey, ji2023ai, capel2023human, feffer2023preference, kim2018computational, johnston2023deploying, sinnott2021ai, Liscio2024, lee2019webuildai}.
-Across these use cases, the usability of learned models in real settings relies on both their predictive accuracy and their alignment to humans' decision-making \cite{mukherjee2024optimal,keswani2025can, capel2023human,lima2021human}.
-However, modeling strategies in most prior AI alignment work are agnostic about whether they capture human decision-making processes.
-Our work fills this gap by proposing modeling classes explicitly motivated by the decision rules people have previously reported using for pairwise comparisons.
-In related work, \citet{noothigattu2020axioms} study the class of binary decision rules arising from pairwise comparisons.
-However, their axioms concern MLE estimation over data, and thus are \emph{distribution sensitive}, whereas our axioms dictate laws as to how probabilistic preferences must behave \emph{over their domain}. \citet{noothigattu2020axioms} also do not characterize model classes arising from their axioms, but rather study whether known classes satisfy them. \Citet{ge2024axioms} continues this line of inquiry, again with axioms related to estimation from datasets.
+Methods for learning preferences from comparative choices have been proposed in many contexts, such as for recommender systems \citep{kalloori2018eliciting, guo2010real, chen2004survey}, language model personalization \citep{rafailov2023direct,jiang2024survey,ziegler2019fine,ouyang2022training}, and explanatory frameworks in psychology \citep{lichtenstein2006construction,ben2019foundations,charness2013experimental}.
+Recently, preference learning and elicitation of stakeholder preferences has flourished in the context of \textit{human- centric AI} and AI alignment \citep{jiang2024survey, ji2023ai, capel2023human, feffer2023preference, kim2018computational, johnston2023deploying, sinnott2021ai, Liscio2024, lee2019webuildai}. \todo{Across these use cases,} The usability of learned models in real settings relies on both their predictive accuracy and their alignment to humans' decision-making \citep{mukherjee2024optimal,keswani2025can, capel2023human,lima2021human}.
+However, modeling strategies in most prior AI alignment work are agnostic about whether they actually capture human decision-making processes.
+Our work fills this gap by proposing modeling classes explicitly motivated by the decision rules people report for pairwise comparisons. \iflongversion

+\fi Like this work, \citet{noothigattu2020axioms} study the class of binary decision rules arising from pairwise comparisons.
+However, their axioms concern MLE estimation over data, and thus are \emph{distribution sensitive}, whereas our axioms dictate laws as to how probabilistic preferences must behave \emph{over their domain}.
+They also do not characterize model classes arising from their axioms, but rather study whether known classes satisfy them, making their work more taxonomically descriptive than prescriptive\todo{is that fair?}. \Citet{ge2024axioms} continue this line of inquiry, again with axioms related to estimation from datasets.